 In the initial permit years, the OWSC secured the cooperation of the Monroe County Department of Environmental Services (MC DES) to provide IDDE training.
 Andy Sansone, an employee of the MC DES, presented information on IDDE methodologies including several field training opportunities which focused on inspection procedures, pollution prevention and good housekeeping practices.
-In this permit year, the OWSC has reaffirmed its commitment to providing annual IDDE training to each MS4 community.
+In the previous permit year, the OWSC reaffirmed its commitment to providing annual IDDE training to each MS4 community.
 The OWSC has and will continue to provide resources (intern, GPS, camera, etc.) to assist field staff of individual MS4s with the outfall reconnaissance inventories, dry weather inspections, and outfall mapping.
 At this time, the Town of Macedon has assumed the responsibility of mapping their own outfalls.

-Description of Activity Purpose Responsibility Targeted Audiences Annual Compliance Requirements Outfall Mapping To facilitate track down and prioritize outfalls based on proximity to waterbodies and community hotspots.
+Description of Activity Purpose Responsibility Targeted Audiences Annual Compliance Requirements

+Outfall Mapping To facilitate track down and prioritize outfalls based on proximity to waterbodies and community hotspots.
 See SOP #6 for Locating Illicit Discharges.
-Stormwater Management Coordinator, BME Associates, Clough Harbor General Public, Residents, Municipal Employees, Local Businesses, Construction Site Owners & Contractors The Town of Macedon has developed and maintained a Geographic Information Systems (GIS) map showing the urbanized area and additionally designated areas.
+SMC, BME Associates, Clough Harbor General Public, Residents, Municipal Employees, Local Businesses, Construction Site Owners & Contractors The Town of Macedon has developed and maintained a Geographic Information Systems (GIS) map showing the urbanized area and additionally designated areas.
 The outfalls are currently mapped on paper maps.
 The outfalls have been inspected and survey points have been collected for future mapping purposes.

 Status of Outfall Reconnaissance Inventory The Town of Macedon has developed and implemented a plan to detect illicit discharges by conducting routine visual inspections of every mapped outfall.
 See SOP #1 for Dry & Wet Weather Outfall Inspections.
+SMC, BME Associates, OWSC Intern General Public, Residents, Municipal Employees, Local Businesses, Construction Site Owners & Contractors Permit Year Approx. # of Outfalls Mapped # of Outfalls Screened

+2017-2018 78 78

-Stormwater Management Coordinator, BME Associates, OWSC Intern General Public, Residents, Municipal Employees, Local Businesses, Construction Site Owners & Contractors Permit Year Approx. # of Outfalls Mapped # of Outfalls Screened 2016-2017 78 35 2015-2016 78 70 2014-2015 62 44 2013-2014 52 26 2012-2013 52 52 Mechanism to prohibit and enforce against illicit discharges To provide the Town with the legal authority to eliminate any discharges that are found.
-Stormwater Management Coordinator, Town Attorney, Town Board General Public, Residents, Municipal Employees, Businesses, Construction Site Owners & Contractors On September 13, 2007, the Town Board adopted Town Code Chapter 112 Storm Sewers Article I Illicit Discharge Detection and Elimination to meet the requirements of MCM 3 of the SPDES General Permit.
+2016-2017 78 35

+2015-2016 78 70

+2014-2015 62 44

+2013-2014 52 26

+2012-2013 52 52

+Mechanism to prohibit and enforce against illicit discharges To provide the Town with the legal authority to eliminate any discharges that are found.
+SMC, Town Attorney, Town Board General Public, Residents, Municipal Employees, Businesses, Construction Site Owners & Contractors On September 13, 2007, the Town Board adopted Town Code Chapter 112 Storm Sewers Article I Illicit Discharge Detection and Elimination to meet the requirements of MCM 3 of the SPDES General Permit.
 See Town Code Chapter 112-14 for Enforcement: penalties for offenses.

 Brochure Development, Website Postings, and in-house training.
 To inform the public about the hazards associated with illegal discharges and improper disposal of wastes.
-Stormwater Management Coordinator, BME Associates Public employees, business, general public Continue to update brochures.
+SMC, BME Associates Public employees, business, general public Continue to update brochures.
 Continue to post information on the Macedon MS4 page about illicit discharges.
 Continue to train employees on how to identify and detect illicit discharges.
+The last training for employees occurred on 12/5/17 and 13 employees were trained.

-Addressing Categories of Non-Stormwater Discharges No person shall discharge or cause to be discharged into the MS4 any materials other than stormwater, except as noted in the list below.
-Stormwater Management Coordinator General Public, Residents, Municipal Employees, Businesses, Construction Site Owners & Contractors The Stormwater Management Coordinator will annually review and update as necessary the non-stormwater discharge list such that no exempt stormwater discharge is a substantial contribution of pollutants.
+Description of Activity Purpose Responsibility Targeted Audiences Annual Compliance Requirements Addressing Categories of Non-Stormwater Discharges No person shall discharge or cause to be discharged into the MS4 any materials other than stormwater, except as noted in the list below.
+SMC General Public, Residents, Municipal Employees, Businesses, Construction Site Owners & Contractors The SMC will annually review and update as necessary the non-stormwater discharge list such that no exempt stormwater discharge is a substantial contribution of pollutants.